Jeep Compass: Production

 The Compass is assembled at plants in Italy, Mexico, Brazil, China, and India.
 North American and European models are manufactured in Melfi, Italy (designation: BU/520) and Toluca, Mexico (designation: MP/522); moved from Belvidere, Illinois.
-In Brazil, the second-generation Jeep Compass start production the 26 September 2016 at FCA new Goiana, Pernambuco Assembly Plant (designation: M1/551).
-Chinese models were produced by the GAC Fiat Chrysler joint venture (designation: M4/553) Production of the first-generation Compass and Patriot ended early 2017, with production of the second generation Compass beginning in spring of 2017 for North American models.
-Assembled at Fiat's facility in Ranjangaon, Maharashtra, it is Jeep's first model assembled in India (designation: M6/566).
+In Brazil, the second-generation Jeep Compass started production the 26 September 2016 at FCA's new Goiana, Pernambuco Assembly Plant (designation: M1/551).
+Chinese models were produced by the GAC Fiat Chrysler joint venture (designation: M4/553).
+Production of the first-generation Compass and Patriot ended in early 2017, with production of the second-generation Compass beginning in early 2017 for North American models.
+Assembled at Fiat's facility in Ranjangaon, Maharashtra, it is Jeep's first model assembled in India since 1996 (designation: M6/566).
 The right-hand drive version is solely produced at the Indian plant.
+Stellantis's Brampton Assembly plant in Ontario, Canada, is to be retooled for the next-generation Compass, with production commencing in the fourth quarter of 2025.
+Stellantis is planning a US$970 million (1.32 billion Canadian-dollar) investment so that Brampton can build cars with internal combustion engines as well as battery-electric vehicles.

 India

 The Compass was unveiled in India on 12 April 2017 and assembled in the FCA India Pune plant since 1 July 2017.
-In addition to manufacturing for the Indian market, Jeep also exports the Indian-made Compass to many right-hand drive markets such as the United Kingdom, Australia, New Zealand, Brunei, Japan, Indonesia, Nepal, and Thailand.
-The India-spec model is available with two engine options - a 1.4-liter I4, turbocharged MultiAir petrol, and a 2.0-liter I4, turbocharged Multijet II diesel engine.
+In addition to manufacturing for the Indian market, Jeep also exports the Indian-made Compass to many right-hand drive markets such as the United Kingdom, Australia, New Zealand, Ireland, Brunei, Japan, Indonesia, South Africa, Nepal, and Thailand.
+The India-spec model is available with two engine options - a 1.4-liter I4, turbocharged MultiAir gasoline, and a 2.0-liter I4, turbocharged Multijet II diesel engine.
 In 2017 Jeep sold about 10,000 Compasses in India from the day of release until the middle of December.

-In 2017, the vehicle contains over 65% Indian parts.
+In 2017, the vehicle contained over 65% Indian parts.